Tom Shillue: Stand-up and theatre

-Other work
+Additional projects

 Shillue announced his 12 in 12 project, whereby he would release an album of new material each month from November 2012 to October 2013.
-Some viewers of Red Eye believed the promotion of these new albums was simply a running gag on the show, a misconception which Shillue and Gutfeld dispelled on air, leading to a spike in sales.
+Some viewers of Red Eye believed the promotion of these new albums was a running gag on the show, a misconception that Shillue and Gutfeld dispelled on air, leading to a spike in sales.

-On April 25, 2017, Shillue, alongside Andy Levy, began hosting “Fox News Radio” from 6 to 9 pm EST. On July 10, 2017, Shillue started as the host of the "Tom Shillue Show" from 3 to 6 pm EST on Fox News Radio.
+On April 25, 2017, Shillue and Andy Levy began hosting on Fox News Radio from 6 to 9 pm EST. On July 10, 2017, he started hosting the Tom Shillue Show from 3 to 6 pm EST on Fox News Radio.